 THANK YOU NEWSLETTER ADVERTISERS

-We would like to also extend a thank you to advertisers who support our monthly newsletters including The Villa at Saugerties, Berkshire Hathaway HomeServices - Deborah Medenbach, Cabinet Designers, Sunflower Cafe, Coldwell Banker Village Green Realty, and Ulster Savings Bank.
+We would like to also extend a thank you to advertisers who support our monthly newsletters including Berkshire Hathaway HomeServices - Deborah Medenbach, Cabinet Designers, Coldwell Banker Village Green Realty, Laurel Ridge, Sunflower Cafe, Ulster Savings Bank, and The Villa at Saugerties.